 Dominick DiOrio (b.
 1984) is a conductor and composer who has won widespread acclaim for his contributions to American music.
-He has been recognized with The American Prizes in both Choral Composition (2014) and Choral Performance (2019, with NOTUS).
-Since 2012, he has been a member of the choral conducting faculty at the Indiana University Jacobs School of Music, where he leads the select, new-music chamber chorus NOTUS.
-In July 2020, he became the fourteenth Artistic Director & Conductor of the Mendelssohn Chorus of Philadelphia.
+He has been recognized with The American Prize in both Choral Composition (2014) and Choral Performance (2019, with NOTUS).
+Since 2012, he has been a member of the choral conducting faculty at the Indiana University Jacobs School of Music, where he serves as Professor of Choral Conducting and leads the select, new-music chamber chorus NOTUS.
+DiOrio has conducted ensembles around the world, from the Houston Chamber Choir and Choral Arts Initiative in the United States to Allmänna Sången and Ars Veritas abroad.
+In July 2020, he became the 14th Artistic Director & Conductor of the Mendelssohn Chorus of Philadelphia.

-DiOrio’s music has been hailed for a keenly intelligent, evocative style, which shows “a tour de force of inventive thinking and unique colour” (Gramophone).
-His over 50 published works have appeared at major venues around the world including the Sydney Opera House, Lincoln Center, and Carnegie Hall.
+DiOrio’s music has been hailed for a keenly intelligent, evocative style, which shows “a tour de force of inventive thinking and unique color” (Gramophone).
+His over 50 published works have appeared at major venues nationally and internationally including the Sydney Opera House, Lincoln Center, and Carnegie Hall.